 Therapy aides may perform the following tasks:

-- provide general care and comfort to patients and ongoing therapy as directed
+- provide general care, comfort and ongoing therapy to patients as directed

 - assist patients with recreational and leisure activities